Stichting-CROW/ontology-alignment/docs/whitepaper/pages/3-how.md

 To illustrate the process and the endresult, we make use of a real life example situation regarding two [=ontologies=] about the build environment.
 Specifically about maintaining public space.

 There are two organisations that manage an [=ontology=] within the domain of public space management.
-The first is called 'IMBOR', which focusses on describing which (physical) asset types exists in the domain and what information municipalities need to efficiently maintain those assets.
+The first is called 'IMBOR', which focusses on describing which (physical) asset types exists in the domain and what information municipalities need, to efficiently maintain those assets.
 The second is called NEN2767-4, which focusses on a method for assessing conditions and states for (physical) asset types.
 While they have a different intended use and scope, there are similarities in the asset types they describe.
 Next to that, municipalities that are responsible for maintaining the public space use both to get (and keep) a complete picture of their (physical) assets.
-Therefore there is a wish to 1) align the terms so that assetmanagers speak the same language and 2) align the classes (or: conceptuals) so that software vendors for assetmanagement applications can use the [=ontologies=] in conjunction in their software.
+Therefore there is a wish to 1) align the terms so that assetmanagers speak the same language and 2) align the classes (or: conceptuals) so that software vendors for assetmanagement applications can use both [=ontologies=] in their software.
+Having this latter [=linkset=] it is possible make use of the common ground and transition the data, to use it for multiple purposes.

 > ADVISEMENT
-> The [=ontologies=] used as examples are both [[NEN2660-2]] compliant.
+> The [=ontologies=] used as examples are both [[NEN2660-2]] compliant (the NEN2767-4 is made compliant for the example).
 Therefore they make a distinction between the vocabulary and the [=ontology=] and the use shapes to define the data structure.
 This is not obligatory in this best practice.
 But using this (graph) structure as expression is advisable, since it align with the alignment levels in this best practice.
 >
 > <figure>
 >